logo for dog-health-guide.org

 Pyometra in Dogs

 "Pyometra in dogs is caused by the buildup of fluids in the uterus.
-The disease effects female dogs four years of age or older that have not been spayed.
+The disease affects female dogs four years of age or older that have not been spayed.
 Treatment is essential to avoid rare complications such as severe life threatening infection."

 Pyometra is a disease in female dogs that have not been spayed.
 It usually affects dogs who are four years of age or older with most dogs showing signs of the disease at 9 years old.
 Approximately 23% of female dogs over age 10 have the disease.

-Pyometra is dogs is cased by the hormones estrogen and progesterone.
+Pyometra is dogs is caused by the hormones estrogen and progesterone.
 If the uterus produces too much progesterone cysts in the uterus start to form in the uterine lining.
 These cysts release fluid which thickens the walls of the uterus.
 As the uterus enlarges the liquid leaks out of the dog.
 The liquid also causes bacteria to form.
 As the disease worsens the cervix closes keeping the liquid inside the body.
 In very rare cases the uterus ruptures into the abdomen causing death.

 Treatment choices include surgery (spaying) or medications.
 When treated with medications there is a high likelihood of reoccurrence, but a necessary approach if you are breeding.
 Spaying female dogs before the age of 6 months can prevent the disease.